KhushiGusain/candidate-data-transformer/README.md

 This project transforms candidate information from multiple sources into a single canonical candidate profile.
 It supports both structured (ATS JSON) and unstructured (Resume TXT) inputs, normalizes extracted data, merges information from different sources, and produces configurable output using a projection configuration.

-The solution is built as a modular data processing pipeline where each stage has a single responsibility, making the codebase easy to understand, maintain, and extend.

 ---

 ## Resources